ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

-# Create your HPVS Secure Build Server by using the yaml configuration file and `hpvs deploy` command
+# Create your HPVS Secure Build Server by using the YAML configuration file and `hpvs deploy` command

 ## Export Variables set in previous sections to current terminal session